Vivek2568/Food-Order-App/README.md

  3. server -> when we try to make calls from server it fetches and reload the page
  4.  client-> already every component is present  only refreshes occur in our app in SPA.

-# Controlled ans Uncontrolled copmponant
+# Controlled ans Uncontrolled componant
  controlled-> which are controlled by their parent states

  uncontrolled-> which are uncontrolled bu their own state varicables;